trickv/trick.vanstaveren.us_jekyll/wiki/Projects_Open_Source_Banshee_Plugins_Lirc.md

-In the future I'm toying with the idea of writing a standalone application that keeps a persistent connection with the lirc daemon, and would interface with Banshee using it's DBUS interface.
+In the future I'm toying with the idea of writing a standalone application that keeps a persistent connection with the lirc daemon, and would interface with Banshee using it's D-Bus interface.
 This would also allow Banshee to be launched remotely, and would isolate any problems that may arise from the two programs.
-The only con of this approach is that I might have to do some work to extend the Banshee DBUS interface, but that would be a good thing for Banshee in the long run :)
+The only con of this approach is that I might have to do some work to extend the Banshee D-Bus interface, but that would be a good thing for Banshee in the long run :)

 Ideas to work on: